SonjaBlack/wca_db_stats/README.md

 You provide a year, and it shows you a table of how many unique people competed in each event during that year, sorted by popularity.
 No surprise, 3x3 always comes out on top.

+## Event Popularity All Time

+`--stat epat`

+Same as Event Popularity by Year, but for all years together.

 ## Competitions Attended Histogram by Year

 `--stat cahby <year>`